 Extended Validation Options

-* Tickets good only on certain days of the week, repeating each week.
+- First, tickets are good only on certain days of the week, repeating each week.

-* Tickets good only on certain dates
+- Second, tickets are good only on certain dates or at certain times.

 No barcodes?
 No problem!